gumaerc-testorg/9.123-fall-2014/content/pages/readings.md

 Course Introduction; Overview of Neurotechnology
 {{< tdclose >}}
 {{< tdopen >}}
-Refresh your memory of the concepts of diffraction-limited resolution, point spread function, combining tube lenses and objective lenses, and fluorescence excitation and emission at [Nikon's MicroscopyU](http://www.microscopyu.com/articles/formulas/index.html).
+Refresh your memory of the concepts of diffraction-limited resolution, point spread function, combining tube lenses and objective lenses, and fluorescence excitation and emission at {{% resource_link "284382f6-7174-4186-be34-ff2b6bd7ae01" "Nikon's MicroscopyU" %}}.
 {{< tdclose >}}

 {{< trclose >}}